pagopa/io-react-native-cieid/README.md

 # @pagopa/io-react-native-cieid 🪪

 A React Native bridge to integrate CieID authentication into your app.
-It provides both a native UI component and native module methods to interact with the CieID app.
+It provides a native module methods to interact with the CieID app.
 It's based on [cieid-ios-sdk](https://github.com/IPZSMobileTeam/cieid-ios-sdk) and [cieid-android-sdk](https://github.com/IPZSMobileTeam/cieid-android-sdk).

-:construction: **NOTE:** The Native View component (`IoReactNativeCieidView`) is currently only available on iOS.
-Android platform support is not yet implemented for the Native View.
-However, the Native Module methods (e.g., `isCieIdAvailable`) are available on both iOS and Android.

 ## Installation